yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 `commanders`.
 By default, only Github repository collaborators can give commands.
 Configured commanders don't replace collaborators.
 In other words, Github collaborators *and* accounts mentioned here are allowed to give commands.

+## Uninstall Script

+When you need some script to be executed at the end of every command (no matter what the result of that command is), you can configure it via `unistall`:

+{% highlight yaml %}
+install: |
+  # create a new EC2 instance
+merge:
+  script: |
+    # use EC2 instance for testing
+uninstall: |
+  # destroy EC2 instance
+{% endhighlight %}

+This mechanism can be useful when you want to free certain resources, created during installation.